eikouji/React-Portfolio-20/react-portfolio/README.md

+# React Portfolio #
+A project to practice React by making myself a rockstar React coding portfolio.

+Project features:
+- mobile-first design
+- React to render content
+- Thematic headers, footers, Navigation on all pages
+- Works! lol

-# Getting Started with Create React App
+# Getting Started with Create React App #

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).